ykalumba/Insurance/README.md

  - Baseline, Training and Test accuracy

 ## Discussion
 Among the models evaluated, Logistic regression and Random Forest Regression (rfr), rfr demonstrated the best performance in terms of Training and Test accuracy.
+It is obsevrved that sociodemographics have more influence on hoe clients respond towards a specific product.